microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

     /// package (e.g. higher version) to satisfy the PackageDependency if/when
     /// one becomes available.
     ///
-    /// This method is equivalent to CreateForUser(null,...).
-    ///
     /// @param packageFamilyName the package family to pin
     /// @param minVersion the minimum version to pin
     ///
     /// @note This fails if the package dependency cannot be resolved to a specific package.
     ///
     /// @see Create(String, PackageVersion, CreatePackageDependencyOptions)
-    /// @see CreateForUser()
     /// @see CreateForSystem()
     static PackageDependency Create(
         String packageFamilyName,